-Recommended schedule for the monitoring of fasting glucose and HbA1c levels in all patients treated with alpelisib Recommended schedule of monitoring of fasting glucose and HbA1c levels in patients with diabetes, prediabetes, BMI ≥30 or age ≥75 years treated with alpelisib At screening, before initiating treatment with alpelisib Test for fasting plasma glucose (FPG), HbA1c, and optimise the patient's level of blood glucose.
-After initiating treatment with alpelisib Monitor fasting glucose at after treatment start and Monitor/self-monitor fasting glucose regularly, more frequently in the first 4 weeks and especially within the first 2 weeks of treatment, according to the instructions of a healthcare professional.
-HbA1c should be monitore treatment and every 3 monitore treatment and every 4 monitore 4 monito according to the instructions of a healthcare professional.
-If hyperglycaemia develops after Monitor fasting glucose regularly, as per local standard of care and at least until fasting glucose decreases to normal levels.
+Recommended schedule for the monitoring of fasting glucose and HbA1c levels in all patients treated with alpelisib Recommended schedule of monitoring of fasting glucose and HbA1c levels in patients with diabetes, pre- diabetes, BMI ≥30 or age ≥75 years treated with alpelisib At screening, before Test for fasting plasma glucose (FPG), HbA1c, and initiating treatment with alpelisib optimise the patient's level of blood glucose.
+After initiating Monitor fasting glucose at weeks 1, 2, 4, 6 and 8 treatment with after treatment start and monthly thereafter. alpelisib Monitor/self-monitor Monitor/self-monitor fasting glucose fasting glucose daily for regularly, more the first 2 weeks of frequently in the first 4 treatment.
+Then weeks and especially continue to monitor within the first 2 weeks fasting glucose as of treatment, according frequently as needed to to the instructions of a manage hyperglycaemia healthcare professional. according to the instructions of a healthcare professional.
+HbA1c should be monitore ed after 4 weeks of treatment and every 3 months thereafter.
+If hyperglycaemia Monitor fasting glucose regularly, as per local develops after standard of care and at least until fasting glucose initiating treatment decreases to normal levels. with alpelisib During treatment with antidiabetic medication, continue monitoring fasting glucose at least once a week for 8 weeks, followed by once every 2 weeks, and monitor fasting glucose according to the instructions of a healthcare professional with expertise in the treatment of hyperglycaemia.
+All glucose monitoring should be performed at the clinicians discretion, as clinically indicated.